NathanSaunders01/ProductivityTracker/README.md

 #### Chart data

 Chart data is initially queried and formatted by the API.
-All updates using the interactive menu is formatted in React
+All updates using the interactive menu are formatted in React

 #### Streaks